-It’s the final countdown to the Kaiser Permanente Half Marathon & 5K on Sunday, February 5th, and you’re probably thinking through your race strategy.
-Here are my pre-race tips, learned from many years of racing.
+It’s the final countdown to the Kaiser Permanente Half Marathon, 10K & 5K this Sunday, February 2nd, and you’re probably thinking through your race strategy.
+Here are my tips, learned from many years of running this race.

 What you wear is largely personal preference, but be conscious of adding extra weight that you’ll want to chuck halfway through.
 I get warm quickly, so my first choice is shorts and a short-sleeve tee or tank top.
 I suggest making sure your running shorts or pants have a zippered pocket for a phone and ID.